 Throughout the 1980s, the force of 140 F-4EJs gradually dwindled by attrition and reached 125 in 1992.
 Conversions to the F-15J began in the late 1980s, and most surviving JASDF F-4EJs have been upgraded to F-4EJ Kai standards.

 The F-4EJ Kai is an upgraded version of the Japanese-built F-4EJ, intended to bring the F-4EJ up to standards appropriate for the 1990s.
+It was fitted with a new AN/APG-66J pulse Doppler radar, an new centra computer, a Kaiser HUD, an AN/APZ-79 IFF system as well as the abilityh to carry an AN/ALQ-131 advanced multimode ECDM pod and to launch the AIM-7E/F Sparrow and the AIM-9L/P Sidewinder air to air missiles.
 The first F-4EJ Kai entered service with 306 Hikotai in November of 1989.
 It had originally been planned to upgrade 110 of the 125 surviving F-4EJs to Kai standards, but this was later changed to only 96.

 In a program which paralleled that of the F-4EJ Kai, the JASDF upgraded 11 of its RF-4Es to RF-4E Kai standards.
 The modifications included the replacement of the AN/APQ-99 radar by an AN/APQ-172 unit with digital image processing.
 The J/APR-2 RWR was replaced by J/APr-5.
 However, because of budgetary restrictions, not all of the RF-4E Kais have actually been fitted with the AN/APQ-172 radar suite.